fbdevelopercircles/FbDevcCommunityContent/README.md

 - [Devpost](https://devpost.com/) - An awesome place for hackathons.
 - [hackathon.io](https://www.hackathon.io/events) - A place where lots of hackathons are hosted.
+- [MLH](https://mlh.io/) - Amazing platform for various workshops and hackathons
+- [HackerEarth](https://www.hackerearth.com/challenges/hackathon/) - Hackathons which help you put your coding skills to work.
+Solve interesting business problems and real-world challenges.
+- [spotle.ai](https://spotle.ai/aithon) - Recognizing the best talents in Artificial Intelligence and Technology.
 </details>

 <details>